-To convey wastewater drainage from the Subject Property to the Dundas Street West sewer collection system, various alternative system layouts were evaluated.
+In order to convey wastewater drainage from the Subject Property to the Dundas Street West sewer collection system, various alternative system layouts were evaluated.
 The common elements of the system layouts were:

 - All sewers are located on proposed road alignments; and - All crossings of watercourses on natural features follow proposed road alignments.